rkuma183/wilsonmar.github.io/calendar/index.md

 8. How much money did I spend today?

 Kinda like a personal scrum.

+> If you feel you don't have enough time in the day, stop watching TV and social media.

 ## Activities by month over 4 years